Eddycrack864/UVR5-UI/README.md

 - **Windows:** Double-click `UVR5-UI-updater.bat`.
 - **Linux:** In development.

+If you find an error when installing or running the program please consult [this troubleshooting file](https://github.com/Eddycrack864/UVR5-UI/blob/main/info/troubleshooting.md) first, if your error is not described there please create an [issue](https://github.com/Eddycrack864/UVR5-UI/issues)

 ## Contributions
 If you want to participate and help me with this project feel free to create an [issue](https://github.com/Eddycrack864/UVR5-UI/issues) if something goes wrong or make a [pull request](https://github.com/Eddycrack864/UVR5-UI/pulls) to improve this project.